-To improve the quality of services for survivors of sexual assault, to assist in their recovery and to work towards the elimination of sexual violence.
+To improve the quality of services for survivors of sexual assault and human trafficking , to assist in their recovery and to work towards the elimination of sexual violence.

-In an effort to fulfill this mission, the Kankakee County Center Against Sexual Assault provides public education and professional training in the area of sexual assault, counseling and psychological support to adult and child survivors and their significant others, assistance throughout the medical and criminal justice process, 24-hour telephone and in-person response, and partnership with community agencies to improve response to crimes of sexual violence.
+In an effort to fulfill this mission, the Kankakee County Center Against Sexual Assault provides public education and professional training in the area of sexual assault and human trafficking, counseling and psychological support to adult and child survivors and their significant others, assistance throughout the medical and criminal justice process, 24-hour telephone and in-person response, and partnership with community agencies to improve response to crimes of sexual violence.

 Representatives from several social service groups held an organizational meeting to form an agency that would provide services to victims of sexual assault throughout Kankakee County.
 The police social worker worked with an established rape crisis center in Olympia Fields to develop the initial program in Kankakee, known as YW-CASA (Young Women’s Center Against Sexual Assault).
 The initial program provided office space and a hotline.